 have -- the result: your unoptimized binary doesn't fit in your device!

-Can we have smaller debugger friendly binaries?
+Can we have smaller, debugger friendly binaries?
 Yes, there's a trick.

-On nightly, there's a Cargo feature named
+There's a Cargo feature named

 profile-overrides that lets you